kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 (see [Chapter 2 of Barto & Sutton](http://incompleteideas.net/book/the-book-2nd.html)).
 In practice, gradient descent can handle that well in some cases and make the Q-values converge to their true values, but it may not in some other cases.
-If between episodes the Q-values change by a constant factor (even slightly), this can instantaneously increase the error-based loss, which is why you may see more noise than what you're used to seeing in supervised learning.
+If between episodes the Q-values change by a constant factor (even slightly), this can also instantaneously increase the error-based loss, which is why you may see more noise than what you're used to seeing in supervised learning.

 ## The orchestration of hyper-parameters